thriveweb/spacialstudio/content/pages/home.md

   - galleryimage: /images/uploads/unsplash6.jpg
 title: >-
   We are Spacial Studio.
 A passionate Building Design studio that listens and moves forward.
-We Design, Consult and Connect.
+We design, consult and connect.
 aboutImage: /images/uploads/unsplash3.jpg
 aboutSectionTitle: >-
   We are an Australian practice endeavouring to connect clients with the best possible outcomes.
 aboutContent: >-
-  We established Spacial Studio to create a Building Design and Consulting company that progresses the art of design along side collaboration with industry.
+  We established Spacial Studio to create a building design and consulting company that progresses the art of design along side collaboration with industry.
 Our methods and processes are all designed to give you, not only better design outcomes, but more consistent pricing and better relationships